 - HI 4273.
 Women in American History.
 (Prerequisite: Completion of any 1000-level history course).
 Three hours lecture.
 A study of the economic, political, and social activities of women in American history.
 Emphasis on Southern women.

 - PS 3033.
 Gender and Politics.
 Three hours lecture.
-Examines gender differences in law, the courts, voting, political involvement, approaches to political power, and violence.
+Examines gender differences in law, the courts, voting, political involvement, and approaches to political power, and violence.

 - PSY 3203.
 Psychology of Gender Differences.
 (Prerequisite: PSY 1013 or consent of instructor).
 Three hours lecture.
 Survey of the biological, physiological, and sociocultural factors, which influence the psychological differentiation of the genders.